StefanHeng/test_ECG-Signal-Viewer/On-next-steps.md

 ### Comment edit and removal

-The design is thought through but not implemented yet.
+The design is thought through and its bare-bone implemented only.

 - Edit: click on a timestamp for an item in the comment list which loads up the corresponding caliper measurement
 - Removal: Click on a remove button for each item in the comment list